Mental Health First Aid Training Charlotte NC

 Military culture and competency

-This 2-hour in person course is intended for both organizations and individuals that have little to no background or understanding of military culture.
+This 2-hour in-person course is intended for both organizations and individuals who have little to no background or understanding of military culture.

-This training includes some basic military terminology and concepts as well as the training involved for a Service member.
+This training includes some basic military terminology and concepts and the training for a Service member.
 Topics include the difficulties of transition to civilian life and the effects on Veteran families.
-This course will provide specific ways to better communicate, connect and support the Veterans community, as well as have a better understanding of this population.
+This course will provide specific ways to communicate better, connect, and support the Veterans community, as well as have a better understanding of this population.

 Trainers